Julian Jeanvier

-Julian Marc Jeanvier (born 31 March 1992) is a professional footballer who plays as a central defender for UAE First Division League club Gulf United.
+Julian Marc Jeanvier (born 31 March 1992) is a professional footballer who plays as a central defender.
 Born in France, he plays for the Guinea national team at international level.

 Jeanvier rose to prominence in his native France with Reims, before joining English club Brentford in 2018.
 He returned to France to join Auxerre in 2022, before returning to Turkey (where he had previously played on loan for Kasımpaşa) to join Kayserispor in 2023.
-He won his maiden international cap for Guinea in 2019 and was a member of the nation's 2019 and 2023 African Cup of Nations squads.
+He won his maiden international cap for Guinea in 2019 and was a member of the nation's 2019 and 2023 Africa Cup of Nations squads.

 Club career

 Early years and Nancy

 A central defender, Jeanvier began his career in 2000 with hometown club US Clichy-sur-Seine.
 He moved to L'Entente SSG in 2006 and trained concurrently at Clairefontaine, before joining the academy at Nancy in 2008.
 Jeanvier progressed into the reserve team and made 54 appearances and scored two goals in the Championnat de France Amateur between 2009 and 2013.
 The appointment of former head of youth Patrick Gabriel as first team manager midway through the 2012–13 Ligue 1 season saw Jeanvier promoted into the first team squad and he made 10 appearances between January and April 2013.
 He refused the offer of a new two-year contract extension and departed the Stade Marcel Picot at the end of the 2012–13 season.